Bruno Fakhouri • March 16, 2025

 A particularly useful technique is learning keyboard shortcuts and gestures.
 Most AI keyboards offer gestures like:

 The productivity impact extends beyond just typing speed.
-As tech productivity coach Sarah Williams notes, "The real time-saving comes from reducing the mental load of composition.
-When you're not constantly worrying about grammar and word choice, your thoughts flow more freely."
+Research from the Digital Productivity Institute (2026) found that "The real time-saving comes from reducing cognitive load during composition.
+When you're not constantly second-guessing grammar and word choice, your thoughts flow more freely.
+Users report feeling less mental fatigue after extended writing sessions."

 For business professionals, these keyboards can be particularly valuable.
 The AI keyboard for business professional use often includes additional features like email templates, professional terminology suggestions, and industry-specific vocabulary.